jellythewobbly/For-the-Love-of-JavaScript/README.md

 #### .find(callback)

-Returns the value of the first element that satisfies the condition
+Returns the value of the first element that satisfies the condition.
+Otherwise undefined is returned.

 ```js
 const arr = ['blue', 'red', 'green', 'purple', 'pink', 'yellow'];